martijnckx/mzt-test-assignment/README.md

 #### Presenting feedback to the user

 Now it's time to process to reply of the server in the browser, and show the error message to the user.
+For that, I decided to create a `Notifications.vue` component which handles showing and hiding notification banners.
+It exposes a `showNotification(message, style = 'neutral')` method and allows for `neutral`, `positive`, and `negative` styles (and defaults to `neutral` for everything else).

+In the parent, I added a `ref="notifications"` attribute to the notifications element, and called its method with `this.$refs.notifications.showNotification()`.

+If for some reason contacting the candidate failed, the user gets a red notification with the error message in it.
+If all went well, the notifcation is green with a success message in it, and the value of the wallet is set to the updated wallet value (which may be the same as before if a candidate was already contacted by this company in the past).

+I also want to indicate to the user that the application is working on it as soon as the user clicks the button, so I added another notification to signal that.
+Another option would be to add a spinner or change the button text to something like 'Contacting' or 'Please wait...', or disable the button temporarily.

 ## Notes

-- The database doesn't seem to have foreign key constraints set.
+- The database doesn't seem to have foreign key constraints set on existing tables.
 It could be good practise to configure these.
 - Images need alt tags
 - We are leaking all email addresses by blade template injection of the entire candidates object
 - Client side balance check should take into account users who are already contacted
+- Made wallet bar fixed position to still see it when scrolling
+- todo: Shorter functions